hanh-analytics/Bank-loan-analysis/outputs/README.md

 - **Hyperparameter Tuning**: If applicable, this section involves tuning the model to improve performance (e.g., GridSearchCV).

 ### 2. model_interpretation_lime.md
-This notebook focuses on interpreting the model’s predictions using LIME (Local Interpretable Model-Agnostic Explanations).
+This report focuses on interpreting the model’s predictions using LIME (Local Interpretable Model-Agnostic Explanations).

 Key steps covered: